jerabekjak/rpi-logger/README.md

 # rpi - logger

 - all in one script for stand alone run.
-- to start on startup run the script from /etc/rc.local
+- to start on startup run the script from /etc/rc.local (put & in the end of the command)